jeanflower/FinKitty/README.md

 During deploy, you'll see a security audit.
 Some warnings (e.g. lodash is used by skott) are only affecting the dev environment.
 To see an audit of security on the production deployed packages, use `npm audit --omit=dev`.

+Security messages may lead you to want to update next package.
+As of Jan 2024, upgrading next to latest gives jest errors.
+See https://github.com/vercel/next.js/issues/56158

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>